 Just 10 minutes to make this bright and tasty Berry Sauce that is so good on just about everything.
 You can make this sauce with any single berry like strawberries or raspberries.
-Or you can combine different berries to make a double or triple berry sauce.
+Or you can combine different berries to make a double or triple-berry sauce.
 Try all sorts of combinations to see which is your favorite.
-I’ve been making this sauce for over 20 years, and I’ve never found a bad combo yet!
+I’ve been making this sauce for over 20 years, and I’ve never found a combo I don’t like yet!

-In fact, this sauce is so tasty, I just eat it by the spoonful sometimes.
-No matter which way you end up serving this, it’s the perfect way to have berries in your life year round.
+In fact, this sauce is so tasty, that I just eat it by the spoonful sometimes.
+No matter which way you end up serving this, it’s the perfect way to have berries in your life year-round.